President & Chief Executive Officer

 Program Coordinator, Peru

-Martha Pineda is a Licenciada, or Registered Nurse, with a great deal of experience in program coordination, having worked for the Institute of Nutrition of Peru on a project called Ninos del Milenio.
-She was involved for almost a decade in this longitudinal study that has tried to track the causes of poverty.
-Through this work she has trained health care workers, interfaced with local ministry of health officials, community leaders and residents of rural areas.
-She has a great deal of experience in rural areas and enjoys spending time there.
-As a native Peruvian, Martha is a fluent Spanish speaker, but also speaks English, and is a skillful communicator in bridging cultural gaps.
-She is based in Peru and has lived in the US and Saudi Arabia.
+Martha Pineda is a Licenciada, or Registered Nurse, with a great deal of experience in program coordination, having worked for the Peruvian Institute for Nutritional Research (IIN) on a project called Ninos del Milenio (Young Lives).
+She was involved for almost a decade in this multinational, longitudinal study of the causes and consequences of poverty.
+She trained health care workers and interfaced with local ministry of health officials, community leaders and residents of rural areas.
+She has a great deal of experience in rural areas of Peru.
+She speaks English, as well as her native Spanish, and has lived in the USA and Saudi Arabia.
+She is currently based in the Cajamarca province of northern Peru.

 Program Coordinator, Nicaragua